golemfactory/golem-docs/src/pages/docs/dapps/hello-world-dapp.md

 ## Prerequisites

-!!! info
+{% information level="info" %}
 To follow this tutorial in full, you need to have Docker installed on your machine.
 If you don't have it installed, please refer to [instructions on Docker's website](https://docs.docker.com/get-docker/).
+{% /information %}

 ## Choice of tools